-The Kentucky Derby is the first leg of America's Triple Crown and it takes places each year at Churchill Downs racecourse on the first Saturday in May.
+The Kentucky Derby is the first leg of America's Triple Crown and it takes place each year at Churchill Downs racecourse on the first Saturday in May.

 Dubbed the 'Run for the Roses' - stemming from the blanket of roses draped over the winner – the Kentucky Derby was first run in 1875.

-It is dubbed the most exciting two minutes in sports by American audiences and is open to three-year-old horses (male and female), although it is largely contested by colts, with fillies instead heading to the Kentucky Oaks.
+It is dubbed the most exciting two minutes in sport by American audiences and is open to three-year-olds horses (male and female) though it is largely contested by colts, with fillies normally heading to the Kentucky Oaks instead.

-The Kentucky Derby is run in Louisville, Kentucky on the first Saturday in May - this year's 147th renewal taking place on 7th May with a scheduled post-time of 23:57 UK.
+The Kentucky Derby is run in Louisville, Kentucky on the first Saturday in May – the 2024 race will be the 150th renewal and will take place on 4th May, at 23:24 UK Time.

 The Kentucky Derby is run at the world-famous Churchill Downs racecourse on Central Avenue in South Louisville, Kentucky – the place it has called home since first being run in 1875.

 The Derby is run over a mile-and-a-quarter trip on the left-handed Dirt surface at Churchill Downs and it carries a purse in the region $3,000,000.

 The Kentucky Derby will be shown via the bet365 live sports streaming service, while punters can also catch the action from Churchill Downs live on Sky Sports Racing in the UK.

 That honour is held jointly by Ben Jones (1938, 1941, 1944, 1948, 1949, 1952) and Bob Baffert (1997, 1998, 2002, 2015, 2018, 2020).